 Milestone moments.
 And these milestone moments in life in general, you don't have to be a Christian to experience these milestone moments.
-There's times with great joy.
+There's times with great joy, with great accomplishment, with great achievement.

-With great accomplishment.
-With great achievement.
-Similar to those times of walking down the aisle at graduation from high school.
-Or college.
+Similar to those times of walking down the aisle at graduation from high school or college.
+Those milestone moments of getting married for the first time ever.

-[25:37] Those milestone moments of getting married.
-For the first time ever.
-Your parents just simply joyed.
-It's just being a time of rejoicing.
+[25:41] Your parents just simply joyed as just being a time of rejoicing.
 Having your first kids.
 Having your first grandkids.
 Buying your first house.

 Having your first job.
 All being those milestone moments that you reflect back on.
 And there's even milestone moments in our faith journeys.
 There's those times where we have come to know Jesus Christ.

 That milestone moment.
 When you got baptized in Jesus Christ.
 When you've read the entire Bible from front to back.
 Milestone moments.

 Or maybe finishing a book.
 If there's anybody else in here that has the half book syndrome.
 You start a book and then you get bored.
 And then you start another book.
 And so you got bookmarks halfway through a bunch of these books.
-I guess that's probably just ingrained with our culture of getting bored very easily.

-[26 : 39] But I'm just interested in a lot of topics.
+You know I guess that's probably just ingrained with our culture of you know getting bored very easily.
+But I'm just interested in a lot of topics.
 So I'll swing that in a good sense.

-Yeah.
+[26:44] Yeah.
 These milestone moments.
 And we have to ponder at this moment.
 When we reach those milestone moments.

 Could you imagine the disaster that would await for a graduate from college.

-To all of a sudden work and study so hard to get that cum laude ribbon around their neck.
+To all of a sudden work and study so hard.
+To get that cum laude ribbon around their neck.

 Just to walk with great honor.
 And then just to maybe go sit on their butt the rest of their life.
 Maybe spend the next year of just relaxation.

 Kicking back a little bit.
 Eating Taco Bell.

-You know.
-Just relax.
+You know just relax.
 Live the college life.
 Could you imagine getting married during these milestone moments.

 And thinking that marriage is the finish line.

-[27:35] Well I guess the.
-You know.
-I don't have to fit in my wedding dress anymore.
-You know.
-Well.
-Taco Bell.
-Here we come.
-Right.
-It's been a while since I used a Bob Evans reference.
-Maybe Bob Evans.
+Well I guess the you know I don't have to fit in my wedding dress anymore you know.
+Well Taco Bell here we come right.

-Here we come.
+[27:41] It's been a while since I used a Bob Evans reference.
+Maybe Bob Evans here we come.
 Or maybe those milestone moments of having kids.
-Just neglecting parenting.
+It's just neglecting parenting.

 Just let the kids do whatever they want.
 Forget parenting.
 Forget raising them in the Lord.
 Now could you imagine getting to milestone moments in our faith.

-Reading the Bible from front to back and saying.
+Reading the Bible from front to back.
+And saying.
 Whew.
 I guess I could be a little bit easier on myself.
 I don't have to read as much this year.
 Ooh.
 Maybe I hit a chord with you.

 Or maybe thinking that.
-Oh.
-Once you finish that book.
+Oh once you finish that book.
 You're good.
 That was your book for the year.
 You can just put on cruise control.
 Milestone moments.

 Milestone moments in our lives.

-[28:32] Can lead to momentum.
+Can lead to momentum.
 Or it can lead to laziness.
+It can lead to a place.
+It can lead to a place.
 However.
 Knowing that we will never arrive.

-Church.
+[28:41] Church.
 Open your ears today.
 The church keeps pressing forward.
-To always supply.
-What is lacking in our faith.
+To always supply what is lacking in our faith.
 Because on this side of history.

 Our faith is going to be continuously lacking.
 That we have to continuously be working at.
-It is a very challenging process.
+It's a very challenging process.
 Which is why Paul's heart seemed to stress.